-All components for this syllabus are available in the June session.
+All components for this syllabus are available in the June and November sessions.
 Coursework for the June session should be submitted by 30 April.
+Coursework for the November session should be submitted by 30 September.

 The syllabus provides candidates with an opportunity to study both the practical and theoretical aspects of Physical Education.
 It is also designed to foster enjoyment in physical activity.
 The knowledge gained should enable candidates to develop an understanding of effective and safe physical performance.